kjolley/BIGSdb_documentation/dbase_setup.rst

 * curate_only

-  * Set to 'yes' to hide field on an isolate information page in the standard interface.
-The field will be visible if the page is accessed via the curator's interface (version 1.10.0+).
+  * Set to 'yes' to hide field unless logged-in user is a curator or admin.

 * default